radocodes/SVG-Sprite-Splitter/README.md

 - This app is Freeware

 ### Summary and Documentation:
 Every version of this application is cross platform and self contained application.
-That means it doesn't depend of any frameworks (for example .net framwork (core) ).
+That means it doesn't depend of any any specific platform or operation system (for example .NET framwork, Windows).
 You just need to download the app and to run 'ConsoleApp' execution file in your console (terminal) and to follow the instructions there.
 NOTE:
 The download file is packed in .7z (7 Zip, RAR) format.
 If you don't have such tool to unpack it, you can download and use some.
 For example 7-zip (free) or WinRar, WinZip and others.